When Marriages Fracture

 When Marriages Fracture (極限夫婦, Kyokugen Fūfu) is a Japanese manga series written by Akira Kiduki and illustrated by Nanki Satō.
 It began serialization in Futabasha's seinen manga magazine Monthly Action in December 2021.
 After the disbandment of the magazine in February 2024, it was later transferred to the Manga Action magazine in April that same year.
 A television drama adaptation aired from January to March 2024.

+Plot

+The series is centered around the lives of dysfunctional married couples; featuring cheating husbands and women seeking revenge on said husbands.

 Media

 Manga

 Written by Akira Kiduki and illustrated by Nanki Satō, When Marriages Fracture began serialization in Futabasha's seinen manga magazine Monthly Action on December 25, 2021.
 After the final issue of Monthly Action was published on February 24, 2024, the series was transferred to the Manga Action magazine on April 2, 2024.
-The series' chapters have been compiled into fifteen digital volumes as of October 2025, and eight tankōbon volumes as of October 2025.
+The series' chapters have been compiled into eighteen digital volumes as of June 2026, and ten tankōbon volumes as of July 2026.

 The manga is licensed digitally in English by NTT Solmare via their MangaPlaza website and app.